 - Hamburg: 1 hour 30 minutes by high-speed train

 - Cologne: 2 hours 40 minutes by high-speed train

-GISMA's Hannover campus boasts modern facilities, and is located close to the Leine River.
-The tram stop, Clevertor, is situated directly outside the GISMA’s campus and the closest tube station, Steintor, is a five minute walk from the GISMA campus.
-The campus is only two tram stops or a relaxed 10-15 minute walk away from the main train station, Hauptbahnhof.
+GISMA's Hannover campus boasts modern facilities, and is located close to the River Leine.
+The campus can be accessed by tram at stations Goetheplatz, or Steintor which is a five minute walk away.
+The campus is only two tram stops or a 10-15 minute walk from the main train station, Hauptbahnhof.

 - Campus address:

 We have estimated the cost of living as a student in Hannover.
-In this vibrant city, living expenses are much lower than in other places in Germany.
 Please note that these are average estimates only – your experiences may vary.

 |Expenses||Estimated amount per month|

 |Telephone, internet||€40 - €60|

 *GISMA created this table for you to have a reference based on our experience and students feedback.